tinkerbell/playground/capt/README.md

 ## Usage

-Get started by looking at the [`config.yaml`](config.yaml) file.
+Get started ensuring all the dependencies are installed.
+Then look at the [`config.yaml`](config.yaml) file.
 This file contains the configuration for the playground.
 You can customize the playground by changing the values in this file.
-We recommend you start with the defaults to get started and familiar with the playground before customizing.
+We recommend you start with the defaults to get familiar with the playground before customizing.

 Create the CAPT playground: